 Scone Palace stands on a site of enormous historical significance.
 It was at the heart of the ancient Kingdom of the Picts, a meeting place, and traditionally where the kings of Scotland have been crowned, on the sacred Stone of Scone - stolen by King Edward I in 1296 and returned to Scotland in 1996 (it is now in Edinburgh Castle).
-The Moot Hill where kings were declared and crowned is a short walk from the palace, which is mainly 19th century, built on the site of the medieval Abbey of Scone - which itself replaced an early Christian church.
+The Moot Hill where kings were declared and crowned is opposite the palace, which is mainly 19th century, built near the site of the medieval Abbey of Scone - which itself replaced an early Christian church.
 The Palace contains an impressive collection which includes furniture gifted by Mary Antoinette, bed-hangings embroidered by Mary, Queen of Scots and rare porcelain and ivory.
 A particular feature is the painting of Dido Belle, whose mother was a slave, and her cousin, Lady Elizabeth Murray.
 The long gallery is where Charles II processed to his coronation and where Queen Victoria watched curling.
 In the 100 acre grounds are walks, gardens and a maze.
 Regular events are held.
 Scone Palace has been home to the Murrays, later the Earls of Mansfield, since 1600.